Erectile Dysfunction Treatment In Auckland & NZ

 Oral tablets such as sildenafil (Viagra, Silvasta, Vedafil), tadalafil (Cialis) and vardenafil (Levitra) work by relaxing the blood vessels in your penis only when you are stimulated or aroused, which usually enables you to have an erection.
 These tablets work well for most men with ED, allowing sexual intercourse in about 7 out of 10 men.
 However, they may not be safe if you’ve had a stroke, unstable angina, a previous heart attack or uncontrolled blood pressure.
 Your clinician can help choose the right tablet for you.

-Be skeptical of emails or messages offering these tablets online, without a prescription – you may end up with ineffective or tampered versions that may cause dangerous side effects.
+Be sceptical about emails or messages offering these tablets online, without a prescription – you may end up with ineffective or tampered with versions that may cause dangerous side effects.

 Vacuum penile pumps are placed over the penis to help draw blood flow and mimic a normal erection.
 Rubber rings are placed around the base of the penis to help make it firm enough for intercourse.
 These devices can help restore erectile function, but should be properly fitted and explained before use in order to reduce the risk of side effects like pain, numbness, coldness and difficulties ejaculating.